-How much to contribute
+How much to contribute to your RRSP

 The median RRSP contribution was $3,000 in 2014, according to the latest data available from Statistics Canada.
 That means half of tax filers contributed more than $3,000 while the other half contributed less than $3,000.
 Overall, Canadians contributed $38.6 billion to their RRSPs in 2014.

-Although it’s difficult to determine the exact amount you need to have saved for retirement, the general rule is to save at least 10% of your gross salary (before taxes and deductions) every year.
+Although it’s difficult to determine the exact amount you need to have saved for retirement, the general rule is to save at least 10% of your gross salary (your salary before taxes and deductions) every year.
 If you start saving when you’re young, saving 10% or more may be enough.
 You’ll likely be set if you save the maximum amount annually.
 But if you only begin saving when you’re older, you’ll need to save more money every year.

 There are also other factors that’ll determine how much you need to save in your RRSP.
 You’ll have to save more money if you want to retire early, if you want to travel often in retirement, or you prefer low-risk investments such as GICs (check out the best GIC rates).

 And while many Canadians are debt-free by the time they retire, some of them still carry debt into retirement.
 A 2016 Equifax survey showed Canadians 65 years and older had an average debt load of $15,001 in the second quarter, an 8.2% increase over the year-ago period.
 Having debt in retirement means you’ll have to pay that down and have less money for your basic needs, which can be risky when you have a fixed income.